atk4/data/docs/sql.rst

     class CompanyProfit extends \Atk4\Data\Model
     {
-        public $companyId = null; // inject company ID, which will act as a condition/argument public $readOnly  = true; // instructs rest of the app, that this model is read-only
+        public $companyId; // inject company ID, which will act as a condition/argument public bool $readOnly = true; // instructs rest of the app, that this model is read-only

         protected function init(): void
         {